Welcome!!

 Ron

-Personal Note: Edwin E. Gordon’s Music Learning Theory provides the basis for just about everything in this blog.
-I urge all parents & teachers to discover the efficacy of MLT. www.giml.org is a great place to start.
+Personal Note: Gordon’s Music Learning Theory provides the basis for most of this blog.
+I urge everyone to discover the efficacy of MLT. www.giml.org is a great place to start.